piweiblen/PTOSS/README.md

 ## Build instructions

 Makefile included, designed to be built with Cuda compilation tools release 13.0.
+To compile, simply run "make" in PTOSS/src.
+Object files can be removed with "make clean".

 ## Running